smit-xai/smit-xai.github.io/README.md

 4. We will check the method card subsequently and add it to our collection.

-We refer you to our website for further information about the methods and the existing collection - (the link will follow shortly).
+We refer you to our website for further information about the methods and the existing collection: https://data-en-maatschappij.ai/en/tools/tool-hc-xai-evaluation-inventory#chapter-2-what-kind-of-explanations-do-you-evaluate

 # **Add a method: template**